-Here are answers to some common questions about participating in policy committees:
+Here are answers to some common questions for those considering participating in policy committees:

 Who can be on a policy committee?

-Current city officials and staff are eligible, including city councilmembers, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal election officials, public safety staff, engineers, finance directors, economic development staff, and others have been members of the committees.
+Current city officials and staff are eligible.
+City councilmembers, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal elections officials, public safety staff, engineers, finance directors, economic development staff, and others have been members of the committees.
 Committee members can be new to their city position, have many years of experience, or be somewhere in between.
 While any member city may have more than one person serving on a committee, each city will have only one vote on policies or other committee business.

-What typically happens during the three policy committee meetings?
+What typically happens during each of the three committee meetings?

 What happens after the third policy committee meeting?

-The League’s Board of Directors hear about the work of each policy committee during a fall meeting, typically in October.
+The League’s Board of Directors hears about the work of each policy committee during a fall meeting, typically in October.
 Then, the draft policies are open for comment by all League members.
-Member comments are compiled in early November, final revisions are made, and then the LMC Board adopts the policies.
-During the next legislative session, the League’s intergovernmental relations staff use the policies to guide their legislative efforts at the Capitol.
+Member comments are compiled in early November, and then the LMC Board makes the final adoption of the policies.
+During the 2018 legislative session, the League’s IGR staff use the policies to guide the League’s legislative efforts at the Capitol.

-We offer a conference call-in option for all meetings.
-Many members choose this option to remain involved in committee discussions even when they can’t make it to St. Paul.
+We offer GoTo Meeting, which is an online option for all meetings.
+Many members use this option to remain involved in committee discussions, regardless of their ability to come to the League’s office in St. Paul.

 What topics does each committee address?

-The topics include, but are not limited to, the following:
+The topics include, but are not limited to, the following subtopics: